 The vehicle registration document (V5), Mot certificate if applicable (don't worry if you do not have a certificate as all MOT records are available online on the DVSA website so we can print one off for you if required) and the service record if you have one.
 All vehicles are sold as untaxed as vehicle tax is no longer allowed to be transferred,

 5. What Else Do I Need To Do Before I Deliver My Vehicle?

 It is advisable to ensure that all your vehicle documentation is complete and up to date.
 You will need to present the original forms of the V5 and service history when you are booking your vehicle in.
 We are unable to accept copies of these documents and do not sell documents to follow.

 6. What Happens When I Arrive At The Auction?

-On arrival at the entrance gate you will be allocated a lot number and key tag.
-You will be directed to your parking space and, having parked your vehicle, you then proceed to the booking in office where you will be given an entry form to complete.
-All vehicles are sold "As Seen" and you will be given a simple entry form to complete.
+On arrival at the auction centre please park up your vehicle and then proceed to the booking in office where you will be given an entry form to complete.
+All vehicles are sold "As Seen".

 The following may assist you in completing your form: